RayeRen/acad-homepage.github.io/_pages/about.md

 - *2020.12*: &nbsp;🎉🎉 I received my master degree at Shanghai Jiao Tong University.
 I am very grateful to my supervisors Prof. Yu and Prof. Zhang, as well as my dear friends and roommates.

+- *2020.12*: &nbsp;🎉🎉 Our project with [Pan Asia Technical Automotive Center Co., Ltd.](http://www.patac.com.cn/) and [China Automotive Technology and Research Center Co., Ltd.](https://www.catarc.ac.cn/) has been successfully concluded.
+Thanks to all the Professors and engineers for their help.

 # 📝 Publications
 - *Journal articles: